 Academic Honesty Policy

 A fundamental tenet of all educational institutions is academic honesty; academic work depends upon respect and acknowledgement of the research and ideas of others.
-Because Charter Oak State College is a nontraditional college, and because some of the student's work may be done at a distance, upholding academic integrity is of utmost importance.
+Because Charter Oak State College is a nontraditional college, and the student's work is done at a distance, upholding academic integrity is of utmost importance.
 Charter Oak State College expects students and its faculty to uphold high standards of academic honesty in their scholarship and learning.

 To this end, Charter Oak State College provides information about various web sites that will help students write research papers, provides free tutoring for those who need assistance in writing research papers,and allows students to submit drafts of their written work to Turnitin.
 Faculty make it clear on their course syllabi what constitutes academic dishonesty and the staff make it clear in publications and on the website.

 When an instructor receives academic work from a student, the instructor expects the work to be that of the student, therefore:

 - A student shall not receive credit for work that is not the result of the student's own effort or for work that is falsified.
 A student who is in doubt regarding standards of academic honesty in a course or assignment should consult the faculty member responsible for that course or assignment before submitting the work.
 A student's lack of understanding is not a valid defense to a charge of academic dishonesty.

 - A student's name on any written assignment (e.g., examination, report, thesis, project, computer program, laboratory report, etc.) or in association with an oral presentation constitutes a representation that the work is the result of that student's own thought and study, stated in the student's own words, and produced without the assistance of others or available software, except as quotation marks and references accurately acknowledge the use of other sources, including sources found on the internet.

 - Since many of our courses require group projects, it is important to clarify with the instructor which assignments can be turned in by the group and which must be the work of the individual student.